open-guides/og-aws/README.md

     * [VPC](#vpcs-network-security-and-security-groups): Virtual networking, network security, and co-location; you automatically use
     * [CloudFront](#cloudfront): CDN for hosting content
     * [CloudWatch](https://aws.amazon.com/cloudwatch/): Alerts, paging, monitoring
-* **Managed services**: Existing software solutions you could run on your own, but with managed deployment:
+* **Managed services:** Existing software solutions you could run on your own, but with managed deployment:
     * [RDS](#rds): Managed relational databases (managed MySQL, Postgres, and Amazon’s own Aurora database)
     * [EMR](#emr): Managed Hadoop
     * [Elasticsearch](https://aws.amazon.com/elasticsearch-service/): Managed Elasticsearch
     * [ElastiCache](https://aws.amazon.com/elasticache/): Managed Redis and Memcached
-* **Optional but important infrastructure**: These are key and useful infrastructure are less widely known used.
+* **Optional but important infrastructure:** These are key and useful infrastructure are less widely known used.
 You may have legitimate reasons to prefer alternatives, so evaluate with care you to be sure they fit your needs:
     * [Lambda](#lambda): Running small, fully managed tasks “serverless”
     * [CloudTrail](https://aws.amazon.com/cloudtrail/): AWS API logging and audit (often neglected but important)
     * 🕍[CloudFormation](#cloudformation): Templatized configuration of collections of AWS resources